Billy McCaughey: Further allegations

 Barron found that it was probable the guns were kept at a farm at Glenanne belonging to James Mitchell, an RUC reservist ... from which a group of paramilitaries and members of the security forces ... carried out the massacres at Dublin and Monaghan....
 The chain was unbroken because the perpetrators of these attacks weren't caught, or investigations were haphazard, or charges were dropped, or light or suspended sentences were given.
 The same individuals turn up again and again, but the links weren't noted.
 Some of the perpetrators weren't prosecuted despite evidence against them.

 Weir claimed that McCaughey was part of this "Glenanne gang", although McCaughey disputed this.
-McCaughey refused to give evidence to Judge Barron's enquiry, claiming "I know nothing about it".
-Judge Barron disagreed.
+McCaughey refused to give evidence to Mr Justice Barron's enquiry, claiming "I know nothing about it".
+Mr Justice Barron disagreed.
 "The Inquiry agrees with the view of An Garda Siochana that Weir's allegations regarding the Dublin and Monaghan bombings must be treated with the utmost seriousness."